-- Lampshaded in the film version of Harry Potter and the Goblet of Fire: when talking to Harry, Hermione says Viktor Krum doesn't talk much, as he's "more of a physical being".
+- Lampshaded in Harry Potter and the Goblet of Fire: when talking to Harry, Hermione says Viktor Krum doesn't talk much, as he's "more of a physical being".
 There is a pause, and she laughs, saying that she didn't mean it that way.

 - "So, did you and Ginny do it?" note